CMakePP/CMakePPLang/docs/source/debugging.rst

 Native CMake has limited debugging capabilities, which are limited to printing variables out and very verbose printing of every line that is executed by the interpreter.
-While writing the CMakePP language, we attempted to build in more robust programming error checking and debugging features.
-These features come at a computational cost so they should only be used to debug/unit test your build systems.
+While designing CMakePPLang, we attempted to provide more robust programming error checking and debugging features.
+These features come at a computational cost, so they should only be used to debug/unit test your build systems.

 .. _debugging-basics:

 Debugging Basics
 ================

-The variable ``CMAKEPP_LANG_DEBUG_MODE`` can be used to cause all CMakePP functions to run in debug mode.
+The variable ``CMAKEPP_LANG_DEBUG_MODE`` can be used to cause all CMakePPLang functions to run in debug mode.
 If you are familiar with the C/C++ preprocessor macro definition ``NDEBUG`` it's the same idea, without the odd negative logic.
-Basically verbose logging and extra error checks, like type and bounds checks, are only done when ``CMAKEPP_LANG_DEBUG_MODE`` is defined and set to a true value.
+Verbose logging and extra error checks, like type and bounds checks, are only done when ``CMAKEPP_LANG_DEBUG_MODE`` is defined and set to a true value.

 .. warning::